libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Upload heuristics to DB and start chatting with Aetherius.
 Heuristic examples, and files to modify prompts can be found in the config folder!
 Prompts can also be edited through the Config Menu.

+To run Aetherius on Google Colab with Oobabooga, use the Notebook file in the "./Colab Notebooks" Folder.

 To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui

 Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
 Then click apply and restart the interface.